ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * party: "UnsignedInt"

-The value of the party parameter is the index into the Parties Object array to the party that contributed the attachment.
+The value of the party parameter is the index into the Party Object array to the party that contributed the attachment.

 ### dialog {#attachment-dialog}